Wattle Downs: Environment

-Many of the streets in Wattle Downs are tree-lined, and the majority of the trees are non-native.
-However, the reserves in the suburb contain a mix of native and foreign trees planted over the course of the 1900s.
-Several artificial wetlands and detention ponds were built in reserves for stormwater management and creating small habitats for wildlife.
-The coastline of the Wattle downs peninsula has had erosion control implemented using rock retaining walls after a management plan by the former Manukau City Council was introduced in 1993 to combat seashore erosion in the suburb's coastal reserves.
+The coastal environment of the peninsula features a mix of small beaches and mangrove forests, it has had erosion control implemented using rock retaining walls after a management plan by the former Manukau City Council was introduced in 1993 to combat seashore erosion in the suburb's coastal reserves.

 Historically, Kauri trees were prominent in the area; it was a place where the Te Waiohua tribes collected Kauri resin as it was required to produce the tattoo pigment used in Tā moko (traditional Māori tattoos).